Table of Contents

 Alternatively, you can create a new password by clicking on the padlock icon:

-Once all your information has been added, click Migrate.
+Once all your information has been added, click the Migrate button at the bottom of the page to begin your migration.
 If all the details are correct then you should get this page below.

 Make sure you test the migrated site on GridPane.
 Check both the front end and the dashboard if all was migrated.